 So with all of the above factors in play, it’s no surprise that tech startups are flourishing in the city.
 Each year brings new companies that are becoming some of the best innovators in Europe.
 Don’t believe us?
 Check out these recent startups that hail from Edinburgh.

 Zonefox – Internal threats to security and revenue are not only the hardest ones to predict, but also potentially the most damaging.
 Zonefox provides an easy to use suite that allows the user to securely monitor internal users without affecting worker productivity or system stability.

 Kotikan – Kotikan has proven itself as a leader in its field by making quality bespoke apps for a number of high profile clients.
 By following a policy of working closer with the customer they can ensure that they build exactly what the client wants.
 With apps under their belt for organisations such as Skyscanner, events such as the Edinburgh fringe festival and even museums and art galleries, Kotikan have proven themselves as being highly adaptable.

-Mallzee - A mix between a shopping app and a social media site, Mallzee offers a customisable experience for shopping fanatics.
-With an impressive catalogue of fashion retailers, from high street shops to exclusive boutiques, the app sets out to make shopping fun again.
+Mallzee – A mix between a shopping app and a social media site, Mallzee offers a customisable experience for shopping fanatics.
+With an impressive catalogue of fashion retailer, from high street shops to exclusive boutiques, the app sets out to make shopping fun again.
 With the addition of a fashion centric blog and some great ideas, this is a brand that will just go from strength to strength.